How to organise a hotpot dinner

 Central to Chinese cultures, especially around occasions like the Lunar New Year, is the reunion dinner.
 It is a momentous family gathering, usually on the eve of the first day of spring.

-Back when life was harder, winter in China was a difficult time.
+Back when life was harder, winter in China was especially difficult.
 The “Nian (年)”, the beast in the popular lion dance you often see in Chinatowns all over the world during this period, symbolised this hardship.
-Nian also means “Year” so that Guo Nian (過年) literally means “The passing of the Year”.
+Nian also means “Year”, so that Guo Nian (過年) literally means “The passing of the Year”.

-The long cold winter means that sometimes, some people don’t make it through.
-So on the eve of the last day of winter, families gather for a reunion, and count their blessings if everyone made it through.
-And for the next few days of the New Year (Spring Festival), we visit friends and relatives to congratulate them if they made it through winter.
+The long, cold winter means that sometimes, people don’t make it through.
+So on the eve of the last day of winter, families gather for a reunion and count their blessings if everyone made it through.
+And for the next few days of the New Year (Spring Festival), we visit friends and relatives to congratulate them on making it through winter.

 Growing up in Singapore, it was usually an annual affair on the eve of the Chinese Lunar New Year, a kind of communal cooking experience that brings everyone together.
 In some parts of China, families gather around to make dumplings for dinner.

-So a hotpot dinner is not just delicious food but sitting around the table, sharing stories, laughter, and love.
+So a hotpot dinner is not just delicious food, but the ritual of sitting around the table, sharing stories, laughter, and love.
 It’s an intimate, interactive dining experience that fosters bonds.
 And we should all do it often.

 Tracing the Roots of Hotpot

-The history of hotpot traces back thousands of years.
-The tripods of the Zhou Dynasty in China dates back 1046 BC when nobilities ate from personal bronze hotpots over burning charcoal called the Ran Lu (燃炉).
+The history of hotpot dates back thousands of years.
+The tripods of the Zhou Dynasty in China date back to 1046 BC, when nobles ate from personal bronze hotpots over burning charcoal called the Ran Lu (燃炉).
 My parents, in the Teochew dialect, used the same description when I was growing up in the 60s.
 I am often amazed that my mother, who didn’t go to school much, used words that go back over 3000 years without realising it.
 Wei Lu (围炉) or gathering around the pot, meant having a reunion dinner.

 But the hotpot has long spread beyond Chinese borders, inspiring similar traditions elsewhere.
 In Japan, there’s the “Shabu-shabu,” a lighter hotpot that focuses on thinly sliced meats swished in a bonito and kelp-based broth.
 Korea offers the “Jeongol,” a hotpot filled with vegetables, meats, and rich seasonings.
-I love the kimchi hotpot especially when the weather is cold.
-Even in France, the fondue resembles the hotpot with its communal pot of melted cheese or chocolate.
+I love the kimchi hotpot, especially when the weather is cold.
+Even in France, fondue resembles hotpot, with a communal pot of melted cheese or chocolate.

 But let’s get on with it.